efoster9/interactive-web/unit-4-intro-to-apis/unit-4-overview.md

 ---
-description: How can I create well designed and accessible webpages with HTML and CSS?
+description: How can access remote data and incorporate it into a webpage?
 ---

-# 🔮 Unit 1 Overview
+# 🔮 Unit 4 Overview

 ### Overview

-In this first unit, students begin building webpages using HTML and CSS.
-They will learn how to organize their pages using CSS Grid and Flexbox, as well as CSS Frameworks such as Bulma.
-Students will also focus on Breakpoints to ensure their pages work on a variety of devies, as well as accessibility so the pages are usable by everyone who may want to engage with them.
+This unit is all about APIs.
+Section 1 guides students from primarily accessing endpoints straight on the browser to gradually adding code until students are using async/await functions to hit the API.
+Section 2 is similar but focusses on closed APIs and SDKs.

-To finish the unit, students will create a final project page utilizing all of the skills they have learned before continuing on to learn about making websites interactive in unit 2.
+To finish the unit, students will create a final project, a graphical user interface (GUI) for the API of their choosing.
+They'll have the flexibility to design a website from scratch that allows the user to visualize and access data from the API more easily.

-### Nota Bene

-This unit, as much of the curriculum, is structured in both _lessons_ and _labs._ Lessons are primarily teacher-led activities - often via code alongs - supplemented with some space for students to practice.
-Labs are _exclusively_ opportunities for students to practice and express themselves.

-Suggested durations are given for each, but assume that most will take more than one day; a good pacing goal is to get through 1-2 lessons and 1-2 labs per week, which will vary week to week based on the depth of content being covered.
+If you are following the curriculum and have decided not to add a final project for Unit 3, most likely you will plan to incorporate Unit 5.
+Therefore, consider adding Unit 3 topics (namely local storage and methods that create DOM elements) as a requirement in your rubric for the final project here.

+If you have done a final project for Unit 3, you most likely will not have time to get to the stretch content in Unit 5.
+Therefore, at the end of this unit students will be completing the Course Final Project, and the duration will be on the higher end of 4-5 weeks for the final alone.

 ### NYS Standards

-**NB:** _HTML and CSS are considered 'mark-up' languaes, not programming languages.
+**NB:** _HTML and CSS are considered 'mark-up' languages, not programming languages.
 As such, many Computational Thinking skills will be better addressed in future units._

 * **9-12.DL.1** Type proficiently on a keyboard.
 * **9-12.DL.2** Communicate and work collaboratively with others using digital tools to support individual learning and contribute to the learning of others.